velenom/linux-stuff/reset_touchpad_driver/readme.md

 `hid-multitouch` is a generic driver (I guess?).
 What we're after is `magicmouse`

-### Add a script to remove and re-add the driver module
+### Add a script and a systemd service

-As shown in `reset-touchpad-driver.sh`, change the driver name to match your driver.
-Make this script executable
+- See `reset-touchpad-driver.sh`, change the driver name to match your driver.
+Make this script executable and owned by root.
+This script forces reloading the driver

-### Add a systemd service
-Add `reset-touchpad-driver.service` to `/etc/systemd/system/service`,
+- Add `reset-touchpad-driver.service` to `/etc/systemd/system`.
+Change the path to the script as needed.

+Both scripts should be owned by root.

 ### Run the service and make it run at startup

+Now you can start the service and enable it to start on boot

 ```
 ~ > systemctl start restart-touchpad-service